History of the Oxford Medico Legal Society

 The intention was to create a forum at which a debate could take place on legal and ethical issues of importance to the professions and to society, and that these issues would concern the area of overlap between legal, medical, and allied professionals.
 It was hoped, and planned that social interaction would also take place.
 There was strong support for this proposal, and more than 100 people attended the inaugural meeting, held on 22 July 1998 at the Oxford University Press headquarters in Walton Street, at which a paper was presented by Simeon Maskrey QC on “causation”.

 In subsequent years papers have been presented at the rate of approximately four per year, on widely ranging topics, and memorable debates have taken place.
-The Society has been able to continue holding its meetings in the historic setting of the Oxford University Press due to the hospitality of the Trustees of OUP.
+The Society has held its meetings at a number of locations in Oxford, including at Oxford University Press in Jericho.